usafa-astro-201/2024-spring/21 PROJECT COE propagation/README.md

 # A201 Project—COE Propagation

-## grading checklist

-- [ ] project complete

-All of the following are required in order to receive credit for completion.
-Your instructor will check off your completed sections and provide comments below or on the files you submit.
-Copy your work below this cover checklist.

-- [ ] algorithms: 1 for the main script; 1 for each sub-function
-  Could someone duplicate your program from this?
-- [ ] clear, concise, documented m-file code
-- [ ] correct answers for provided test cases in `RV2.dat`
-  Cases 3 & 4 will need to be modified in `RV2.dat`to include 1 orbit TOF
-  - [ ] Create a table of expected vs actual
-    (just true anomaly since it is the only new output)
-  - [ ] supporting hand calculations
-  - [ ] include the output file in your repository
-- [ ] additional test cases and comparison table
-  Explain why you needed extra test cases or why you didn’t.
-  Remember to test all cases of `coeupdate.m`

 ## authorized resources

 your instructor, your course notes, course materials and other cadets (but do not copy any of another cadet’s work)

 ## objective